The Hedgehog (Erinaceus europaeus)

 Hedgehogs need to hide from predators so are often to be found hidden in the undergrowth.
 They are nocturnal so usually emerge at around dusk, foraging through the night.
 If food is scarce, they can sometimes be seen during the day.
 They can be seen foraging in a range of habitats including urban environments, grazed pastures, gardens, woodland edges and golf courses.

 Hedgehogs have been known to travel up to 3km in one night in the search for food.
 Broken up cowpats and horse droppings could be a sign that a hedgehog has foraged through it in a search for worms which is a favourite food.
-They eat a range of other ground dwelling invertebrates including beetles, millipedes, slugs and caterpillars.
+They eat a range of other ground-dwelling invertebrates including beetles, millipedes, slugs and caterpillars.
 Hedgehogs make a range of snuffling and snorting sounds when foraging in the undergrowth and have even been known to hiss!

-Hedgehogs breed throughout the spring and summer months from April to October.
+Hedgehogs reproduce throughout the spring and summer months from April to October.
 They can have more than one litter in a season.
 However, young hedgehogs born late in the season often don’t make it through hibernation as they don’t have enough time to gain weight before winter.
-Small hedgehogs may therefore need to be taken into care.
+Small hedgehogs may need to be taken into care.
 Seeing a hedgehog out during the day, particularly in October is likely to be a sign that the hedgehog won’t make it through hibernation without assistance.
 With donations from the public, charities such as the Northumbrian Hedgehog Rescue Trust are able to care for hedgehogs when they are ill or need rehabilitation.

 In light of dramatic population declines, hedgehogs are afforded partial protection under the Wildlife and Countryside Act (1981) and are listed as priority species under Section 7 of the Environment Act 2016 (in Wales).
 They are also protected under the Natural Environment and Rural Communities (NERC) Act 2006 as being of principal importance for maintaining and enhancing biodiversity in England.
 The legislation afforded to hedgehogs in the Environment Wales Act (2016) requires all public bodies including Local Authorities to have regard for biodiversity conservation when carrying out their functions.
 Unfortunately, despite this legal protection, hedgehog numbers continue to decline.